BenMSmith/BenMSmith.github.io/_posts/2022-03-31-weve-got-cookie-sign-santo-in-the-treasure-of-dracula-s13e1.md

 ## Chocolate-Chipotle Luchador Shortbread

-inspired by the Ancho &amp; Chocolate Slice-and-Bakes in Jesse Szewczyk's Cookies: The New Classics
+_riffing on the Ancho &amp; Chocolate Slice-and-Bakes in Jesse Szewczyk's [Cookies: The New Classics](https://bookshop.org/books/cookies-the-new-classics-a-baking-book/9780593235669)_

 ## Ingredients